liu-kristina/liu-kristina/README.md

 ## About Me
-📊 Data Scientist (Forecasting with ARIMA and XGBoost, NLP)
+📊 Data Scientist (Forecasting with ARIMA and XGBoost, NLP, Computer Vision)
 <br>
 🧑‍🔬 Scientist (Chemistry and Biomedical Imaging)